rtgarden/minecraftacademy/starthere/basicfighting.md

 a slow moving mob that can pick up items and also spawn with armor and weapons.
 Burns in sunlight.

-spawns in groups of 1-6
+spawns in groups of 1-6, and will follow an open path to the player avoiding simple traps.
+Damaged zombies

+summon other zombies nearby, and may cause many zombies to spawn (since 1.7.4).

 baby zombies: